They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 It seemed increasingly unlikely she could be out of her home by Monday.

-“We have three days at this point, I’m not confident,” Brown said.
+“We have three days at this point.
+I’m not confident,” Brown said.

-Still, she imagines returning one day to the home she bought and furnished in a sleek modern style.
+Still, she imagines returning one day to the home she bought and furnished in a sleek, modern style.
 Because the buildings are on such elevated ground, some of her neighbors’ rooftops offer an immaculate view of the cityscape.
 On top of her short-term concerns, Brown also worries that if her home deemed is unsalvageable, she’ll be pressured to sell it.

 “There just aren’t views like that in the city, this is prime real estate, and we know it,” she said.
-“If we don’t live here people will be gunning for this area, which isn’t fair, because this is our home.”
+“If we don’t live here, people will be gunning for this area, which isn’t fair, because this is our home.”